-Recorded sample 4
+4 Recorded sample

-th teacher/Examines. candidates In order to allow CIE to check accurately the standard of assessment, each teacher/ must record and send to CIE a sample from each Centre at which he or she examines.
+In order to allow Cambridge to check accurately the standard of assessment, each Centre must record and send to Cambridge a recorded sample as follows:

-- Centres entering 1-16 candidates must send the recordings of all the candidates - Centres entering 17 or more candidates must send: - (i) the recordings of the first 10 candidates according to candidate number and
+- Centres entering 1-16 candidates must send the recordings of all candidates - Centres entering 17 or more candidates must send:

-- (ii) the recordings of 6 candidates across the ability range, e.g. 2 good, 2 middling, 2 weak.
-The candidates selected should be representative of the range of marks awarded by the Centre and should be spread as evenly as possible across that range.
-If possible, the recordings of the strongest and the weakest candidates at the Centre should be included, with the other recordings spaced at equal intervals in between. - Note Centres entering 17 or more candidates must send a total of 16 recordings.
-The category (ii) candidates must be chosen from candidates who do not fall into category (i).
-In Centres with just over 17 candidates, CIE accepts this may mean that the category (ii) candidates are not fully representative of the range.
+(i) The recordings of the first 10 candidates according to candidate number and ge, e.g. 2 good, he range of marks he range.
+If possible, (ii) the recordings of 6 candidates spread evenly across the ability range, e.g. 2 good middling, 2 weak.
+The candidates selected should be representative of the range of marks awarded by the Centre and should be spread as evenly as possible across the range.
+If possible, the recordings of the strongest and the weakest candidates at the Centre should be included, with the other recordings spaced at equal intervals in between.

+Centres entering 17 or more candidates must send a total of 16 recordings.
+The Note category (ii) candidates must be chosen from candidates who do not fall into category (i).
+In Centres with just over 17 candidates, Cambridge accepts this may mean that the category (ii) candidates are not fully representative of the range.

 The recording should be carried out in accordance with the instructions headed 'Recording of Candidates' (see paragraph 9).
-The recording must be sent to CIE together with the Moderator copy of the completed MS1 mark sheet and copies of the completed Speaking Examination Working Mark Sheet and Cover Sheet for Moderation Sample (see pages 21 and 23).
+The recording must be sent to Cambridge together with the Moderator copy of the completed MS1 mark sheet and copies of the completed Speaking Examination Working Mark Sheet and Cover Sheet for Moderation Sample (see pages 21 and 23).

-5 Two types of mark sheet are provided
+Two types of mark sheet are provided 5